Center for Continuing Education at Yale Divinity School

 The Yale Youth Ministry Institute’s mission is to promote adolescent faith and flourishing in a diverse and changing world by conducting scholarship, equipping leaders, and resourcing youth ministries in and beyond Christian churches.
 Created in 2013 as part of the Adolescent Faith and Flourishing program at the Yale Center for Faith and Culture, YMI has undertaken numerous projects including a monthly lecture series; a weeklong summer symposium; development of over fifty essays, monographs, and companion curricula by YDS professors and scholars from around the world; and development of online training materials, curricula, and other resources for those working with youth.

 Summer Study at Yale Divinity School

-Each June, people from around the country and the globe come to New Haven or gather online for Summer Study at Yale Divinity School.
-At Summer Study, distinguished faculty teach laypersons and clergy.
-Classes are one week long and small in size, on varied topics in religion, designed to enlighten and enrich.
+Each June, people from around the country and the globe come to New Haven or gather online to study at Yale Divinity School.
+Summer Study—a weeklong, online program—features distinguished faculty teaching laypersons and clergy in small classes on varied topics in religion, designed to enlighten and enrich.
 The new Learn, Lead, Inspire Summit is a weeklong, in-person educational offering in New Haven.
 Participants come to campus to live, learn, and work together, utilizing the resources of Yale and the wider New Haven community to explore a themed topic through biblical, theological, ethical, and pastoral lenses.
-While Summer Study and the Learn, Lead, Inspire Summit courses do not carry academic credit, Summer Study work can be submitted by clergy participants for denominational continuing education credit.
+While Summer Study and the Learn, Lead, Inspire Summit courses do not carry academic credit, work can be submitted by clergy participants for denominational continuing education credit.